kogarashisan/PerfTests/README.md

 If the second time some test runs slower, and result is stable - then it's wrong.
 - if result changes depending on order, in which you run tests - they are wrong, cause they affect each other.
 - benchmark shows deviation from normal result.
-If this number is too high, like "+/- 30.25%" - then test is wrong (probably, cause some method gets constantly recompiled).
+If this number is too high, like "+/- 27.98%" - this may also be a sign, that the test is wrong.

+Note: although the "Native" example from this test suite has high deviation in Chrome, it's considered right by the author.

 ##Another bad example: how not to write tests